Public Participation

 3

-The PSC Public Utility Law Judge (PULJ) or Commissioner(s) will conduct the public hearing.
-The PULJ or Commissioner is seated at the front of the room when the hearings are held in person and will introduce the case and parties present.
-A court reporter also will be there to make a written record of the public comments.
+A PSC Public Utility Law Judge (PULJ) or Commissioner(s) will conduct the public hearing.
+The PULJ or Commissioner is seated at the front of the room when the hearings are held in-person and will introduce the case and parties present.
+A court reporter will also be there to make a written record of the public comments.
 Utility representatives and other parties will often be available to either explain the case or answer questions.

 Arrive early and, if in-person, sign the sign‐up sheet (if you wish to testify).